berikv/SwiftMNIST/ProjectLog.md

 - Add some vector algebra support for Array (will probably move to simd types soon)
 - Create a BrainEngine that lets a human perform the same training and evaluation as the Neural Network does
+- Add UI for the Neural Network Training, with a dummy implementation